-Please read the information below, and if you have any further questions please contact us.
+Please select from the drop down menus and if you have any further questions please don’t hesitate to contact us.

 The best way to get items to us is at the weekly donation sessions held at our Reigate offices (we have moved from Redhill!).